hugopstackhouse/MPSTime.jl/README.md

 ## Contributing to MPSTime
 We welcome contributions from the community!
-MPSTime is under active development and resarch, making it an exciting opprtunity for collaboration.
+MPSTime is under active development and research, making it an exciting opportunity for collaboration.
 Whether you are interested in adding new features, improving existing documentation, fixing bugs, or sharing ideas, your input is valuable.
 Feel free to submit a [PR](https://github.com/hugopstackhouse/MPSTime.jl/pulls) or open an [issue](https://github.com/hugopstackhouse/MPSTime.jl/issues) for discussion.